California State University Bakersfield

 Community convergence among arid and semi-arid shrublands in Mediterranean-type climate regions

 Nearly all of the research projects in the lab are based on the broad idea of how plants use and move water, especially in response to stress.
-Thus, all of the research projects in the lab are measuring plant hydraulic function in some way.
+Thus, all of the research projects in the lab measure plant hydraulic function in some way.
 The most common measures of plant hydraulic function that are completed in the lab include measures of xylem resistance to water stress induced cavitation and measures of hydraulic conductivity (transport efficiency).
 Additional information about our methods for these measures may be found here.
+These methods have been important research tools that have allowed us to examine how plants respond to water stress.
+Extreme drought in California over recent years has enabled us to use these methods to investigate many different plant species, communities, and ecosystems to understand the impacts of drought.

 Return to Main Page